 There are multiple data points and key information to support the site gap analysis.
-This information will help to identify needs to integrate the school more effectively.
+This information will help to identify needs to more effectively integrate the school.
 This includes:

-- The site currently has a "C" label as measured by the Arizona Department of Education, A-F accountability model.
-Having a label of "C" will not attract families who are looking for a school that they perceive to be focused more on academic outcomes, i.e. having an "A" or "B" label.
-To that end, it would be in the best interest to have an integration focus on academic achievement, as it will likely increase overall targeted enrollment to allow for continued integration.
-Note that goal, strategies and action steps outlined in increasing overall student achievement will support this need. - SY 21-22, 40th day enrollment data indicates school integration.
+- The site currently has a "B" label as measured by the Arizona Department of Education, A-F accountability model.
+Having a label of "B" will inherently attract families who want to enroll at the site.
+That being said, it would be in the best interest to continue to have an integration focus on academic achievement, as it will likely continue to increase overall targeted enrollment to allow for continued integration.
+Note that goal, strategies, and action steps outlined in increasing overall student achievement will support this need. - More students have begun to seek out Palo Verde High Magnet School, due to our increasing student achievement, diverse population, Magnet offerings, extra-curricular activities, AP options, AVID, Dual Credit, and CTE programs. - SY 22-23, 40th day enrollment data indicates school integration.

-Root Cause Analysis Identify Top Causes of these Gaps Identify the Surface Causes Identify Deep Causes Lack of effective marketing and recruitment strategies.
+Root Cause Analysis Identify Top Causes of these Gaps Identify the Surface Causes Identify Deep Causes Effective marketing and recruitment strategies.
 There are surface gaps related to: Targeted digital advertisements to Palo Verde families to ensure pipeline effectiveness.
 Leveraging social media to support enrollment efforts Deep or root causes are related to: Needed training related to social media content and use.
+A large percentage of families don't utilize technology